seanKenkeremath/va-trout-spotter/README.md

 ## Future Enhancements

-- Map integration for directions to stocking locations
 - Weather data integration
 - Log catches and other notes

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to file an issue or submit a Pull Request.

 ## License